danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

 After we decode the token with the option `{ complete: true }`, we can access the JWT `header` data.
-And using the <a href="https://community.auth0.com/t/what-is-the-origin-of-the-kid-claim-in-the-jwt/8431" target="_blank" rel="noopener noreferrer">kid</a> JWT claim, we can find out which key from the returned JWKS was used to sign the token.
+And using the <a href="https://community.auth0.com/t/what-is-the-origin-of-the-kid-claim-in-the-jwt/8431" target="_blank" rel="noopener noreferrer">kid</a> JWT claim, we can find out which key was used to sign the token.

 When we registered the API with Auth0 we chose the `RS256` signing algorithm.
 This algorithm generates an asymmetric signature.
 Which basically means that Auth0 uses a _private key_ to sign a JWT when it issues one.
-And we can use a _public key_ (which we can fetch with the JWKS URI) to verify the authenticity of the token.
+And we can use a _public key_ (fetched with the JWKS URI) to verify the authenticity of the token.

 First require the helper in the Lambda and pass the `token` as the first argument when calling it: